SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Folks who just want to get shit done

-- Get the Latest Release of the Software either by [clicking here](https://github.com/SRvSaha/CoWinVaccineSlotFinder/releases/latest) or from Releases Section
+- Get the Latest Release of the Software either by [clicking here](https://github.com/SRvSaha/CoWinVaccineSlotFinder/releases/latest) or from Releases Section of Github
 - Download the ZIP file of the Latest release for your Operating System
 - Extract the ZIP file, you'll find two file like this: